jerskisnow/Deno-Staticfile-Template/README.md

 Btw the webdesign on this project is absolutely beautiful.

 ## Contributing
-Uh sure... you can add more cars :D.
+Uh sure... you can add more cars :D. (Checkout the routes.ts file and the html files in the public/cars directory)